gzwplato/LazUnits/LazCopyTemplates/README.md

 ## Features

-1. Saves a template directory as a new project directory.
+1. Copy pre-configured template directories as a new project directory.

 2. Opens the template directory in the system browser.